pweerd/photoalbum/readme.md

 If you want to expose your site over the internet, you should use IIS or equivalent server.

-#### Compilation
+#### Compilation and needed references

+The project is created with VS2022.
+It is probably not possible to compile the project with earlier versions of VS.

 Make sure you have a sub-folder '_references' in your solutions folder.
 This can be a junction to a common folder (see `@CreateRefsLink`) or a real folder.
-All needed references can be found from the zip that is supplied in the release.
+All needed references can be found from **the zip that is supplied in the release**.